Anker Chargers Power 2025 PUBG MOBILE Global Championship -- Official Gaming Charging collaboration

 Brings "Winner Winner Chicken Dinner" Energy to Every Battle

-SINGAPORE, Nov.
+KUALA LUMPUR, Malaysia, Nov.
 24, 2025 /PRNewswire/ -- Anker Innovations, a global leader in charging technology, today announced an exciting collaboration with PUBG MOBILE, one of the world's most popular mobile games.
-The collaboration brings together Anker's industry-leading Smart Fast Charging solutions with the fast-paced world of mobile esports, featuring the Anker 25K Powerbank (A1695) and Anker 140W Charger (A2697), empowering gamers to stay fully charged for every move, every match, and every victory.
+The collaboration brings together Anker's industry-leading Smart Fast Charging solutions with the fast-paced world of mobile esports, featuring the Anker 25K Powerbank (A1695) and Anker 140W Charger (B2697), empowering gamers to stay fully charged for every move, every match, and every victory.

 Spotlight on Gaming-Ready Chargers